Fire-rated cabinets for lithium-ion batteries explained - what you really need to know.

 A guide to what you need to know when assessing and purchasing safe storage and charging systems for lithium-ion batteries.
-We cover why you need special, safe storage for lithium-ion batteries; what can cause lithium-ion battery fires; what you can do to protect your staff and business if you handle, charge and store lithium-ion batteries; and safer solutions for your storage and charging needs with lithium-ion batteries.
+We cover why you need unique, secure storage for lithium-ion batteries; what can cause lithium-ion battery fires; what you can do to protect your staff and business if you handle, charge and store lithium-ion batteries; and safer solutions for your storage and charging needs with lithium-ion batteries.

 Alongside the many advantages of using lithium batteries, there are safety risks.
 Lithium-ion batteries pose a greater risk of fire and bursting.

 Legislation has not caught up with these technological developments.
 At present, there is no unified regulation on safety and accident prevention from legislators.
 However, appropriate measures need to be taken to avoid and limit damage and guarantee insurance cover.

 Many insurers now require businesses to put appropriate and adequate protective measures about lithium-ion battery storage, handling, and charging to protect personnel and premises.